MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Kiosk-Mode/Kiosk-Mode.md

 title: Kiosk Mode
 author: rsameser
 ms.author: riameser
-ms.date: 9/15/2021
+ms.date: 10/05/2021
 ms.topic: article
 ms.prod: windows-iot
 ms.technology: iot
-description: Learn about Kiosk Mode in Windows 10 IoT Enterprise.
+description: Learn about Kiosk Mode in Windows IoT Enterprise.
 keywords: Lockdown, Kiosks, Kiosk Mode
 ---

 # Kiosk mode
-Windows 10 IoT Enterprise allows you to build fixed purpose devices such as ATM machines, point-of-sale terminals, medical devices, digital signs, or kiosks.
+Windows IoT Enterprise allows you to build fixed purpose devices such as ATM machines, point-of-sale terminals, medical devices, digital signs, or kiosks.
 Kiosk mode helps you create a dedicated and locked down user experience on these fixed purpose devices.
-Windows 10 offers a set of different locked-down experiences for public or specialized use: [assigned access single-app kiosks](./Single-App-Kiosk.md), [assigned access multi-app kiosks](./Multi-App-Kiosk.md), or [shell launcher](./Shell-Launcher.md).
+Windows IoT Enterprise offers a set of different locked-down experiences for public or specialized use: [assigned access single-app kiosks](./Single-App-Kiosk.md), [assigned access multi-app kiosks](./Multi-App-Kiosk.md), or [shell launcher](./Shell-Launcher.md).

 Kiosk configurations are based upon either [assigned access](/windows/configuration/guidelines-for-assigned-access-app) or [shell launcher](./Shell-Launcher.md).
 There are several kiosk configuration methods that you can choose from, depending on your answers to the following questions.